Car repair costs are up almost 20% over the past year. Here are 6 reasons why

 2. Ongoing supply-chain issues

 It's not just technology, though: Many car parts have become pricier in the pandemic era due to supply-chain issues, Sinclair said.
-Those supply-chain issues create shortages of certain components (like microchips), making it tougher and pricier to replace parts during a repair.
+Those supply-chain issues create shortages of certain components (such as microchips), making it tougher and pricier to replace parts during a repair.

 "Supply chain problems we saw in the pandemic essentially continue," he said.